Andrettin/Wyrmsun/readme.txt

 - Added an encyclopedia category for runic suffixes.

 * Quests
-- The starting Shorbear Bastion is now the unique Shorbear Hold.
+- In the Hills of the Shorbear Clan quest (dwarf), the starting Shorbear Bastion is now the unique Shorbear Hold.

 * Units
 - Organic units no longer drop items unless they have a character assigned to them.
 - The name of units who have characters assigned to them now appears in orange (as with unique items).
+- The probability of a magic or unique item dropping from a unit is now linked to the unit's level (rather than only whether it is assigned to a character or not, as was previously).

 -----------------------------------------------------------------------
 - 1.9.1